usdoj-crt/crt-portal/README.md

 That will push to cloud.gov according to the instructions in the manifest and Profile.

-Two [network policies](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html#add-policy) need to be configured to allow communication between our web application and the ClamAV applications.
+A [network policy](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html#add-policy) needs to be configured to allow communication between our web application and the ClamAV REST API.

-First, direct traffic from the ClamAV REST API to the ClamAV server:

-    cf add-network-policy clamav-rest --destination-app clamav-server --protocol tcp --port 3310

-Second, direct traffic from the portal to the ClamAV REST API:
+Direct traffic from the portal to the ClamAV REST API:

-    cf add-network-policy crt-portal-django --destination-app clamav-rest --protocol tcp --port 8080
+    cf add-network-policy crt-portal-django --destination-app clamav-rest --protocol tcp --port 9000

 ### User roles and permissions